kalafut/kalafut.github.io/_posts/2022-01-01-happy-new-year.md

 * **Notion**.
 I found it to be a jumbled grab bag of features.
 Slow.
 * **Joplin**.
 Love the OSS aspect and self hosting, but the mobile experience is just too weak ATM.
 * **Emacs Org Mode**.
 Every few years I take a look and then promptly move on.
 * **[Craft](https://www.craft.do/)**.
 A serious contender.
 I used is exclusively for a few months and was really impressed.
 Top notch (Bear-grade) Mac and iOS apps and a rapid development pace.
 Maybe _too_ rapid?
 Lots of features are being added, though to some degree I'd like a more constrained solution.
 But what has ultimately (for now) turned me back to Bear is the difficulty in managing/organizing notes.
+The subdocument thing is a little strange and has fought me, and there are no tags.
+Most annoying is that when you're in a document it is difficult to move it to another folder.